shubham13101996/Polling_API-NodeJs/README.md

 ## Polling_API(NodeJs)

 This is a backend project intended to used at platforms where polling/voting type of situation is expected.
-With this API you can do the following activities:
+With this API you can do the following activities:<br/>

-1.Create your own questions
+1.Create your own questions<br/>
-2.Delete the questions
+2.Delete the questions<br/>
-3.Add Options to the question
+3.Add Options to the question<br/>
-4.View question along with its options
+4.View question along with its options<br/>
-5.Delete Options
+5.Delete Options<br/>
-6.Add Votes to the option
+6.Add Votes to the option<br/>

 ## Important endpoints of the API:

 open PostMan Application and try running these commands<br/>

 1.For creating question--> localhost:8000/question/create <br/>
 method: POST , here you have to give key as title and value as question<br/>